tldr-pages/tldr/pages/common/openssl.md

 `openssl req -out {{path/to/CSR.csr}} -new -newkey rsa:2048 -nodes -keyout {{path/to/pivate.key}}`

-- Read contents of certificate, private key and CSR file
+- Read contents of a certificate

 `openssl x509 -text -noout -in {{path/to/certificate.crt}}`

+- Read contents of a private key

+`openssl rsa -check -in {{path/to/pivate.key}}`

+- Verify a CSR file

-`openssl rsa -check -in {{path/to/pivate.key}}` `openssl req -text -noout -verify -in {{path/to/CSR.csr}}`
+`openssl req -text -noout -verify -in {{path/to/CSR.csr}}`

-- Check if certificate, private key and CSR have the same MD5 hash
+- Check MD5 hash of a certificate

 `openssl x509 -noout -modulus -in {{path/to/certificate.crt}} | openssl md5`

+- Check MD5 hash of a private key

 `openssl rsa -noout -modulus -in {{path/to/pivate.key}} | openssl md5`

+- Check MD5 hash of a CSR file

 `openssl req -noout -modulus -in {{path/to/CSR.csr}} | openssl md5`